 On July 14, 2015 the Friends of Wolf Creek coalition, U.S. Forest Service, and the Leavell-McCombs Joint Venture signed an agreement that will stop all construction and development of the “village” until our case is heard in Federal Court.
 Click here to read the press release.

 September 30, 2015, a Colorado U.S. District Court found that the Forest Service violated the Freedom of Information Act by failing to conduct and make available to the pubic a full search of documents pertaining to the proposed “village.”
 Senior Judge Wiley Y. Daniel gave the Forest Service until October 30th to produce the documents for public scrutiny.
 On October 27th, the Forest Service requested and was granted 30 more days to produce the documents.
-While we wait for all of the documents, our lawyers have begun reading the thousands of pages of documents we have received.
-We are confident that our efforts will show that the developer pressured the Forest Service into this decision – and that the decision will be reversed.

 On December 10, 2015, Friends of Wolf Creek coalition member, San Juan Citizens Alliance created this beautiful video that explains the fight against the “village” at Wolf Creek: